Sasan-Yavari/kalah/README.md

 ## Deployment

-Copy the `tic-tac-toe` directory from `build/install` to where ever you want to deploy the build.
+Copy the `kalah` directory from `build/install` to where ever you want to deploy the build.
 This directory is the final runnable version of project.

 ## Built With